Whereas your home represents you, your curtains and blinds are a stark representation of your home both inside and out.

 You can do this by vacuuming the curtains under low suction using an upholstery attachment.

 Ideally, try doing this at least once a month, more so if the area you live is characterized as dusty.
 Like you’re soon going to find out, thorough vacuuming sometimes eliminates the need to get your curtains cleaned.

 If the curtains leave behind a musty whiff-from tobacco smoke, for instance-we suggest you try airing them.
 Choose a dry, blustery day when the sun is a little forgiving, then take them out and hang them over a sturdy airer or washing line for several hours or until the smoky smell disappears.
 This may NOT be an option if the curtains have convoluted hangings or are too heavy.

-In such case you’ll have to try out a deodorising spray and see if it makes the smell a bit bearable.
+In such case, you’ll have to try out a deodorizing spray and see if it makes the smell a bit bearable.

 If after doing all that you still feel like your curtain still needs some cleaning, then consider getting it done professionally.
 Companies specializing in carpet-cleaning have high-powered steam cleaners, which lift dirt off curtains right from where they stand-you don’t need to worry about removing or taking them back.